top of page

 Aphids are most common this time of year and are very plant-specific.
 Certain aphids only like certain plants and won't bother others.
 Before you decide what to do about them, decide if they are actually causing a problem.

 Example: on our milkweed, aphids are a natural part of their ecosystem along with milkweed bugs.
 They aren't good or bad, They just are.
-They attract beneficial bugs like ladybugs to the garden though which is a good thing.
+They attract beneficial insects like ladybugs to the garden which is a good thing.

 When I find the aphids are causing a problem on, say, a young plant that can't handle it, I will spray them off with a strong stream of water.